PhilHardwick/micronaut-custom-security-rule/README.md

 which will build and run the tests.

 ## Run
-To run this example, execute in the root of the project:
+To run the example, execute in the root of the project:

-    ./gradlew run
+    ./gradlew :custom-security-rule-example-application:run